rgeissen/trusted-data-agent/README.md

 3. **Generic Recovery & Replanning**: If the error is novel, the agent falls back to a generic error-handling mechanism or, in the case of persistent failure, can escalate to generating an entirely new strategic plan to achieve the user's goal via an alternative route.

+4. **Strategic Correction with RAG**: The integrated **Retrieval-Augmented Generation (RAG)** system provides the highest level of self-healing.
+By retrieving "champion" strategies from past successes, the agent can discard a flawed or inefficient plan entirely and adopt a proven, optimal approach, learning from its own history to correct its course.

 ### Robust Safeguards

 The Optimizer is built with enterprise-grade reliability in mind.